ddColorado/background_generator/README.md

 # background_generator

-This is a place for random stuff
+This is a place for misc. files and nothing to do with the title.